+The team will be able to offer support, safety planning and onward referrals to other agencies for dedicated support.

-- 12.1.1 The Safeguarding Team will be the main contact point for all staff, Members, volunteers and contracted services for advice on domestic abuse cases.
-They can be contacted on: - Email: safeguarding@swale.gov.uk - Phone: 01795 417457 - 12.1.2 For any concerns outside of office hours, where there is an immediate concern for safety, this must be reported to Kent Police on 999 or 101 or Social Services on 03000 41 91 91.
+7.1.3 For any concerns outside of office hours, where there is an immediate concern for safety, support can be sought from Kent Police on 999 or 101 or Social Services on 03000 41 91 91.

-12.2 Record Keeping
+7.2 Record Keeping

-- 12.2.1 All details of cases will be kept in line with the Safeguarding Policy.
-The My Concern Safeguarding Database is in place to record and manage all safeguarding concerns, including those for domestic abuse. - 12.2.2 It is the responsibility of all staff, Members and volunteers to ensure that they have made the Safeguarding team aware of a disclosure or concern of domestic abuse, so that details of that concern and action taken can be recorded.
+- 7.2.1 All details of cases will be kept in line with the Safeguarding Policy.
+The My Concern Safeguarding Database is in place to record and manage all safeguarding concerns, including those for domestic abuse. - 7.2.2 It is the responsibility of all staff, Members and volunteers to ensure that they have made the Safeguarding team aware of a disclosure or concern of domestic abuse, so that details of that concern and action taken can be recorded.

-12.3 Risk based process
+7.3 Risk based process

-12.3.1 All support to domestic abuse victims will be tailored around a risk-based approach.
+7.3.1 All support to domestic abuse victims will be tailored around a risk-based approach.
 Safeguarding staff and those that are most likely to identify victims of domestic abuse will be required to understand how to risk assess a concern and then take appropriate action.

-12.4 Local Support Services
+7.4 Local Support Services

-- 12.4.1 SBC does not directly deliver domestic abuse specialist support services.
-As a result, staff within the Safeguarding team are required to have good knowledge of all local support services for victims and families. - 12.4.2 Through the Community Safety Partnership mechanism, regular mapping of local services will take place.
+- 7.4.1 SBC does not directly deliver domestic abuse specialist support services.
+As a result, staff within the Safeguarding team are required to have good knowledge of all local support services for victims and families. - 7.4.2 Through the Community Safety Partnership mechanism, regular mapping of local services will take place.
 SBC will also work with partner organisations to identify any gaps in services needed locally.

-12.5 Tailored Response
+7.5 Tailored Response

-12.5.1 SBC recognises that not all victims/survivors of domestic abuse can access services in the same manner; nor may be willing to at the same point of their journey.
+7.5.1 SBC recognises that not all victims/survivors of domestic abuse can access services in the same manner; or at the same point of their journey.
 Each response given to an identified or potential victim will be tailored to their needs and wishes.
+This will also include for those with protected characteristics.
+Referrals into specialist By and For services at either a local or national level will be considered.